micheleriva/personal-website/posts/2020-07-08-the-frustration-of-self-taught-developer.markdown

 But guess what?
 I have a very little knowledge about that.

-That's because 99% of the time, in 2020 you're developing REST/GraphQL APIs and some other similar stuff, that doesn't really require a computer science degree. \
+That's because 99% of the time, in 2020 you're developing REST/GraphQL APIs and some other similar stuff, that doesn't really require a computer science degree (in web development, of course). \
 At time of writing, I have 7+ years of experience in professional software development, and guess how many times I had to choose between two different sorting algorithms?
 What about choosing between two different data structures? \

 I'm not saying that learning **DSA** (data structures and algorithms) is completely useless.
-I'm just saying that **there are a lot of great developers that can do their jobs without knowing DSA**. \
+I'm just saying that **there are a lot of great developers that can do their jobs searching on Google for DSA**. \
 And nice fact: after years of professional software development, it will be incredibly easy for developers to learn those algorithms/data structures. \

-Avoiding to hire devs just because of lack of knowledge of **DSA** is just stupid. \
+Avoiding to hire devs just because of lack of knowledge about **DSA** is just stupid. \
 Developers should be hired for their attitude, curiosity, commitment and passion.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Google: 90% of our engineers use the software you wrote (Homebrew), but you can’t invert a binary tree on a whiteboard so fuck off.</p>&mdash; Max Howell (@mxcl) <a href="https://twitter.com/mxcl/status/608682016205344768?ref_src=twsrc%5Etfw">June 10, 2015</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 **FANG**-like companies doesn't really care if you are a fullstack developer.
 They just want you to be an expert in that given language and nothing more.
 You must be an expert in **DSA** because they just want to say that "they hire the best developers".